CarletonComputerScienceSociety/website/content/news/2022-2023/2022-08-17-new-ccss-logo.md

 ![Logo Hexagons](/images/news/2022-2023/logo_hexagons.jpg)

-The idea behind our logo being a computer chip combined with a graph represents "computer science" with the computer chip representing the "computer" aspect and the graph representing the science and theory aspect.
+The idea behind our logo being a computer chip combined with a graph is that in combination these two ideas represents "computer science".
+With the computer chip representing the "computer" aspect and the graph representing the science and theory aspect.
 After we had those ideas in mind, we started to create different variations of our new logo.